Yo-kai Watch Busters 2: Secret of the Legendary Treasure Bambalaya: Gameplay

 Busters 2 is a role-playing game that sees players controlling a team of up to 4 Yo-kai who explore the Karakuri Island in search of treasure.
 While exploring, players will come across enemy Yo-kai, who they must defeat using their own Yo-kai.
 After defeating an enemy Yo-kai, the player may get a chance to befriend it, meaning that a player can put the befriended Yo-kai on their team.
 To befriend a Yo-kai, players must successfully perform a minigame.
-The game includes over 750 Yo-kai, some of which first debuted in Busters 2.
+The game includes over 750 Yo-kai, some of which debuted in Busters 2.
 The game is divided into chapters, with each chapter typically ending in the player fighting a "Big Boss".
 Each Big Boss utilizes a unique attack method.
 After clearing a chapter, the Karakuri Island expands with new areas.

 Randomly during exploration, the words "Bambalaya!" are shout, which is followed by a random effect.
 A returning element from previous Yo-kai Watch games is the Crank-a-Kai, a gashapon machine where players can befriend Yo-kai and receive items by inserting and cranking digital coins.